 - have a Total Superannuation Balance of less than \$500,000 on 30 June of the previous financial year, and - are eligible to make concessional contributions.

-You will have unused concessional contributions if in a financial year, you did not use the annual contribution cap in full.
+You will have unused concessional contributions if, in a financial year, you did not use the annual contribution cap in full.

 The concessional contributions cap for a financial year is automatically increased by unused concessional contributions accrued since 2018/19 where the Total Superannuation Balance eligibility criteria is met.
-When determining the maximum splitable amount, the annual concessional contributions cap may be higher factoring the automatic inclusion of unused concessional contributions carried forward.
+If you contribute more than the annual cap by using the carried forward contributions, you can split up to 85% of the contributed amount with your spouse.

-View your Total Super Balance and unused concessional contributions through the ATO portal via my.gov.au
+View your Total Super Balance and unused concessional contributions through the ATO portal via my.gov.au what is contribution splitting?